vespa-engine/sample-apps/examples/lucene-linguistics/README.md

 - `non-java`: an absolute minimum to get started;
   - TODO: update the bundle to the newest version when released
 - `minimal`: minimal Java based project using Lucene Linguistics;
-  - TODO: use non snapshot build
 - `advanced-configuration`: demonstrates the configurability;
-  - TODO: use non snapshot build
 - `going-crazy`: demonstrates the advanced setup;
-  - TODO: use non snapshot build

 ## Getting started